 - Lentils: A single cooked cup of lentils provides 18 grams of protein.
 It is also a rich source of carbs and fiber.
 Lentils come in a wide range of varieties that can be incorporated into several cooking styles and have been proven to be beneficial for improving digestion, increasing good cholesterol levels, and preventing heart disease.

 - Chickpeas: Also known as garbanzo beans or chana, chickpeas contain about 15 grams of protein per 100 g serving.
+Chickpeas can be easily included to your high protein vegetarian diet plan as well as vegan diet plan.
 They are a good source of iron, manganese, and calcium.
 Studies have shown that the consumption of chickpeas helps in regulating your body weight, reducing hunger pangs, and keeping blood sugar levels in check.

-In addition to these beans, edamame, pistachios, broccoli, Brussel sprouts, etc are few other sources of good if not the highest vegetable protein, that you can explore.
+In addition to these beans, edamame, pistachios, broccoli, Brussel sprouts, etc. are a few other good, if not the highest vegetable protein sources that you can explore.

 Breakfast: 2 medium-sized Oatmeal Pancakes with a cup of green tea